Visibly Fair Mechanisms: Achieving Distributional Objectives

 \subsection{Modular Upper-Bounds}

 We extend our original model by saying that each officer $i$ has a type $t$ from a finite set of types $T$, where $t_i$ denotes the type of officer $i$.
-The distributional goals of the designer are modeled through type-specific modular upper-bounds, where for a set of types, a collection of upper-bounds specifies limits on the allocation of officers with those types to subsets of states.
+We will also use $t_k$ to refer to the type of officer $i_k$.
+The distributional goals of the designer are modeled through a collection of type-specific upper-bounds: for each relevant set of types and subset of states, the designer may impose a cap on how many officers of those types can be assigned there.

 \begin{defi} A \textbf{modular upper‑bound system} is a finite collection

 where for each element $h\in H$:\footnote{In our notation, $H$ contains a set of upper-bounds, each of which represented by the letter $h$.
 In this context, $\Xi_h$ for example, is the first component of $h$.}